revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Explanation</b> </summary>

 - Here you can see (list_1 is list_3) is `False` because list_1 and list_3 are pointing to two different objects , even though their contents might be the same.
-So, we can say `is` will return True if two variables point to the same object and `==` if the objects referred to by the variables are equal.
+So, we can say `is` will return True if two variables point to the same object and `==` ,if the objects referred by the variables are equal.

  <blockquote>
 </details>